ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-18-a-crash-course-on-mechanics.md

 ![Construction of the automatic transmission](/assets/images/IMG_8099.jpg)

-I learnt a ton and gained a new friend in Hürtgenwald!
+I learned a ton and gained a new friend in Hürtgenwald!
 Thank you Axel! :wrench::sunglasses:

 ![Selfie with Axel](/assets/images/IMG_8114.JPG)